ericx1907/til/bash/find-num-of-files-in-directories.md

 `fd[find]` is used instead of `find`. `fd` respects `.gitignore` file by default and can come handy when doing seartch in git repository.
-This example assumes that `/venv` is in the .gitignore file. `fd` also ignores any hidden directory or files by default. `-E` option can be used if more entries need to be excluded from seartching.
+This example assumes that `/venv` is in the .gitignore file. `fd` also ignores any hidden directory or files by default. `-E` option can be used if more entries need to be excluded from searching.